-Factors influencing the creation of a Nevada-only ISO include, namely, cost, governance, and time.
-Speakers to the Committee and TWG presented estimates of the costs to establish a Nevada-only ISO to be anywhere from \$100 million - \$500 million.
-Although it would also require FERC approval, a Nevada-only ISO would allow the state much greater flexibility in governance issues and structure within the creation of regulatory and legislative designs.
-Notwithstanding, issues were raised regarding the size of a Nevada-only market relative to other ISOs/RTOs and its ability to provide the same level of load and fuel diversity to suppliers and end-use consumers for potentially greater competition and lower pricing.
-Furthermore, the timeline for implementing and ultimately ensuring a robust Nevada wholesale market comes to fruition could run past the 2023 ECI deadline.
-Finally, the aforementioned factors would be compounded if Nevada chooses to allow the expansion of a Nevada-only ISO to other interested western states.
+Factors influencing the creation of a Nevada only ISO include, namely: cost, governance, and time.
+Speakers to the Committee and working group presented estimates of the costs to establish a Nevada ISO to be anywhere from \$100 million - \$500 million.41Although it would also require FERC approval, a Nevada ISO would allow the state much greater flexibility in governance issues and structure within the creation of regulatory and legislative designs.42Notwithstanding, issues were raised regarding the size of a Nevada only market relative to other ISO/RTOs and its ability to provide the same level of load and fuel diversity to suppliers and end use consumers for potential lower pricing.
+Furthermore, the timeline for implementing and ultimately seeing a robust Nevada wholesale market come to fruition could run past the 2023 ECI deadline.43Finally, the aforementioned factors would be compounded if the state chose to allow the expansion of a Nevada ISO to other interested western states.

-Joining an Existing Independent System Operator or Regional Transmission Organization
+Joining an existing Independent System Operator or Regional Transmission Organization

-As with creating a Nevada-only ISO, the same factors of cost, governance, and time were discussed.
-The added issue of geographic proximity was also noted during discussions of the Committee and TWG in deliberations on joining an existing ISO or RTO.
-Due to the lack of close proximity of many of the existing ISOs or RTOs throughout the United States, along with the lack of adequate physical connectivity, many of the ISOs/RTOs were ruled out as realistic or viable options.
-States with close physical proximity to Nevada were seen as most realistic.
-For example, due to its location and established market, California's ISO (CAISO) emerged as a practical existing ISO/RTO for Nevada to join during discussions of the TWG and Committee as a whole.
-At the outset, estimates provided that the costs of Nevada joining CAISO would likely be lower than those of establishing a Nevada-only market.
-Timing for transitioning Nevada to CAISO would depend on how quickly governance decisions were determined, in addition to the time required for FERC approval and time to transition operations
+As with creating a Nevada Independent System Operator, the same factors of cost, governance, and time were discussed.
+The added issue of geographic proximity was also noted during discussions of the Committee and the technical working group in deliberating on joining an existing ISO or RTO.
+Due to the lack of relative proximity of many of the existing ISO/RTOs throughout the United States and the lack of adequate physical connectivity - many of the ISO/RTOs were ruled out as realistic or viable options.
+States with physical proximity with Nevada were seen as most realistic.
+For example, due to its proximity and established market, California's ISO emerged as a practical existing ISO/RTO for Nevada to join during discussions of the working group and Committee.
+At the outset, estimates provided that the cost of Nevada joining California's ISO would likely be lower than those of establishing a Nevada-only market.44Timing for transitioning Nevada to CAISO would depend on how quickly governance

-&lt;sup>41 Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
-Id.

-&lt;sup>43 Carl Monroe & Bruce Rew, Southwest Power Pool, SPP Wholesale Markets and Retail Markets, Presentation to the Governor's Committee of Energy at 14 (Aug.
+41Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
+42 Steve Berberich, California ISO, Presentation by CAISO to the Technical Working Group on Open Energy Markey Design & Policy at 9 (July 10, 2017), See also Meeting Minutes and Public Comments at 4 (July 11, 2017), and Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
+43Carl Monroe & Bruce Rew, Southwest Power Pool, SPP Wholesale Markets and Retail Markets, Presentation to the Governor's Committee of Energy at 14 (Aug.
+8, 2017), Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018).
+43Carl Monroe & Bruce Rew, Southwest Power Pool, SPP Wholesale Markets and Retail Markets, Presentation to the Governor's Committee of Energy at 14 (Aug.
 8, 2017), Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 79 (April 2018), Lauren Rosenblatt, NVEnergy, Energy Market Policy, Presentation to the Governor's Committee of Energy at 11 (July 11, 2017).

-&lt;sup>44 Meeting Minutes and Public Comments at 5 (July 10, 2017), Public Utilities Commission of Nevada, Energy Choice Initiative Final Report, Investigatory Docket No. 17-10001 at 77 and appendix 1240-1 (April 2018), Lauren Rosenblatt, NVEnergy, Energy Market Policy, Presentation to the Governor's Committee of Energy at 11 (July 11, 2017).
-Presenters and data provided to the Committee and Working Group generally discussed California's Energy Imbalance Market (EIM).
-Currently, Nevada Rural Electric Association and NV Energy fully participate in California EIM.
-However, if ECI is adopted, Nevada may need to become a full participant in an ISO.